Kieran-McDonagh/Phys-FE/readme.md

    ```
 3. Install required dependencies: cd into backend, then `pip install -r requirements.txt`

-4. Create a `.env` file to put your mongo uri's in.
+4. Create a `.env` file to store your mongo uri's.

 ## Running Integration Tests